Adapting Apple's Scrumdinger SwiftUI Tutorial App to Use Realm

 Rate this code example

-Apple published a great tutorial to teach developers how to create iOS apps using SwiftUI.
+Apple published a great to teach developers how to create iOS apps using SwiftUI.
 I particularly like it because it doesn't make any assumptions about existing UIKit experience, making it ideal for developers new to iOS.
-That tutorial is built around an app named "Scrumdinger," which is designed to facilitate daily scrum meetings.
+That tutorial is built around an app named "Scrumdinger," which is designed to facilitate daily meetings.

 Apple's Scrumdinger implementation saves the app data to a local file whenever the user minimizes the app, and loads it again when they open the app.
 It seemed an interesting exercise to modify Scrumdinger to use Realm rather than a flat file to persist the data.
 This article steps through what changes were required to rebase Scrumdinger onto Realm.